George Takei: Awards and recognition

 In 1986, Takei was inducted into the Hollywood Walk of Fame with a star at 6681 Hollywood Boulevard for his work in television.

 In 2004, the government of Japan conferred upon Takei the Order of the Rising Sun, Gold Rays with Rosette, which represents the fourth highest of six classes associated with the award.
 This decoration was presented in acknowledgment of his contributions to US–Japanese relations.

 Asteroid 7307 Takei is named in his honor.
-The citation from the NASA website reads:

 Upon learning of the decision to name the asteroid after him, he said, "I am now a heavenly body.
 I found out about it yesterday. ...
 I was blown away.
 It came out of the clear, blue sky—just like an asteroid."

 In November 2007, Takei was given a Lifetime Achievement Award by the San Diego Asian Film Festival.

 In June 2012, the American Humanist Association gave Takei the LGBT Humanist Award.

+In July 2013, the National Association of Asian American Professionals honored Takei with the NAAAP100 award for his contributions to the Asian community.

 In May 2014, the Gay & Lesbian Alliance Against Defamation honored Takei with the GLAAD Vito Russo Award, which is presented to an openly LGBT media professional who has made a significant difference in promoting equality for the LGBT community.

-In May 2015, the Japanese American National Museum honored Takei with the Distinguished Medal of Honor for Lifetime Achievement and Public Service at the Japanese American National Museum's 2015 Gala Dinner in Los Angeles.
+In May 2015, the Japanese American National Museum honored Takei with its Distinguished Medal of Honor for Lifetime Achievement and Public Service at the Japanese American National Museum's 2015 Gala Dinner in Los Angeles.

 On June 10, 2016, California State University, Los Angeles presented Takei with an honorary Doctorate of Humane Letters for his contributions.
 In 2019, he was awarded the Inkpot Award.

 On April 1, 2020, it was announced that Takei would be the final torchbearer for the delayed 2021 Tokyo Summer Olympic Games.
 On April 2, he announced it was an April Fools' joke.

-On September 28, 2022, Takei was awarded an Honorary Doctorate by the University of South Australia in recognition of his distinguished service to the community.
+On September 28, 2022, Takei was awarded an honorary Doctorate by the University of South Australia in recognition of his distinguished service to the community.